5.3. GPU and CUDA Boundaries

 IEEE32Exec reference.
 Once that assumption holds, Lean can reuse the proved IEEE32Exec error

 bounds.
-The theorem is not "CUDA is correct"; it is "given bit agreement with the reference scalar
+The theorem has the form: given bit agreement with the reference scalar operation, the

-operation, the reference scalar operation has the proved binary32 error bound."
+reference scalar operation has the proved binary32 error bound.

 Lifting from scalar operations to kernels adds more assumptions: